Year 4 – Kestrels Class

 Twitter: @getset4PE (daily active task for the whole family to complete!)

-On September 30th and October 1st 2021 the Kestrels went to the Ancient Technology Centre, we slept in a Viking long house and did a lot of different jobs that Ancient Britons did over one thousand years ago.
+On June 30th and July 1st 2022 the Badgers, who are now the current Kestrels, went to the Ancient Technology Centre, we slept in a Viking long house and did a lot of different jobs that Ancient Britons did over one thousand years ago.
 We did cooking and slept on animal skins.
 We worked in a blacksmith's forge and made an ancient Iron Age knife.
-(This introduction was written by two very capable Kestrels!
-A and F)